pitamer/BeerBuddy/README.md

 ### CSS

 As Material-UI does most of the styling heavylifting, my CSS files are pretty basic.
-Every component in the project has a matching CSS file, although some of them aren't used.
+Every component in the project has a matching CSS file, although some of them are empty.
 I like to use this file structure pattern as a default.

 ## Bugs

-Somewhere along the development process, the Browse component became pretty damn slow.
-I only discovered it close to submission time, so fixing it wasn't an option, but I bet it's a rather simple optimization fix.
+Somewhere along the development process, the Browse component became slow.
+I only discovered it close to submission time, so fixing it wasn't an option, but I believe it's a rather simple optimization fix.

 #

 <h2 align="center">Enjoy, and let me know what you think :)</h2>